gaehlerm/SoftwareEngineering/README.md

 sorted_prime_numbers = sorted(prime_numbers)
 ```

 It is hard to give a general recommendation to one of these solutions, though the second one does have its merits.
-There is the rule of thumb that objects should not be reused because it violates partially the SRP.
-This is partially the case here as the `prime_numbers` list changes its properties.
+There is the rule of thumb that objects should not be reused because it violates slightly the SRP.
+This would speak in favour for the second solution creating a new variable for the sorted list.
+In the first case, the `prime_numbers` list changes its properties.
 Additionally working with mutable objects is a common source of bugs.
 Using the second version of the code does not mutate anything.
 It resembles rather functional programming.

 On the other hand, the second solution may be a performance bottleneck as it needs more memory.
-This may be a problem for large lists.
+This could be a problem for large lists.

 ## Member variables

 Member variable is by far the most common property of a variable.
 Yet there is a lot that can go wrong as well, as member variables are at the same time mutable variables.
 Most things you have to know are explained in the section on classes.
 As long as your class design is alright (classes should be small!) and the methods are well designed (no unexpected side effects), you are mostly fine with using member variables.
 Though you have to be carefull with them.

 Member variables have pretty much the same problem as global variables, just in a somewhat limited scope.
-This is one reason why classes have to be small.
+They are a hidden state.
+This is one reason why classes have to be small in order to limit the extent of this hidden state.
+If the class becomes too big, the member variables are very similar to global variables.

 Passing output arguments to functions makes the code obscure as well.
 The best solution would be passing around only immutable variables as done in functional programming.
 However, it would also be too difficult to code this way.
 This is how functional programming works, but it is not too wide spread, even though it exists longer than OO programming.
 OO seems to be in the sweet spot between accessibility and privacy of variables and functions.
 But you always have to be aware of this and make sure you keep the balance and it doesn't tip over to the accessibility side.
 Keep your classes small and make everything private that can be.